goodloop/autoware_auto_mirror/docs/howto/perception-stack.md

-With `rviz` open, we can add visualizations for the two new topics, alternatively an `rviz` configuration is provided in `AutowareAuto/src/tools/autoware_examples/rviz/autoware_ray_ground.rviz`
+With `rviz` open, we can add visualizations for the two new topics, alternatively an `rviz` configuration is provided in `AutowareAuto/src/tools/autoware_examples/rviz/autoware_ray_ground.rviz` that can be loaded to automatically set up the visualizations.

 ![Autoware.Auto ray ground filter snapshot](autoware-auto-ray-ground-filter.png)

 Another component in the Autoware.Auto 3D perception stack is the downsampling filter, which is implemented in the `voxel_grid_nodes` package.

-Similarly, we will run the the voxel grid downsampling node:
+We will run the the voxel grid downsampling node in a new ADE terminal, using the same method as for the other nodes.

 ```bash
 $ ade enter